intel/terraform-intel-aws-databricks-workspace/examples/databricks-workspace-cluster/README.md

 ## AWS Databricks

-The module can deploy an Intel Optimized AWS Databricks Workspace.
+The module can deploy an Intel Optimized AWS Databricks Workspace and Cluster.
+Instance Selection and Intel Optimizations have been defaulted in the code.

 ## Usage